-Just be forewarned…with both coffee and dates; that dark result you see?
+Just be forewarned…with both coffee and dates in this Date Coffee Cake; that dark result you see?
 So not burned.
 Start testing early since the color of the cake is dark, you won’t be able to use browning as a visual to see if it looks done.
 Toothpicks to the rescue!

 I urge you to check out my friends who are participating with me in Progressive Eats this month.
 If you’re unfamiliar with the concept, a progressive dinner involves going from house to house, enjoying a different course at each location.
 With Progressive Eats, a theme is chosen each month, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.

 Make sure to check out of the links after the recipe; my friends make some great creative food and this month it’s all about the coffee!

 It’s all About Coffee!!

 - BBQ Chicken Tamale Corn Pancakes with Coffee BBQ Sauce from The Heritage Cook